danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 The `context` block functions as a "parent" block.
 It accepts a list of "children" `elements`, each of which must be a valid block.
 So we'll have one element to show the user information, and another element to show the date.
 The `emoji: true` attribute is set on the elements so we can render emoji's as well.
 This helps with the visual cues to indicate what kind of information this is.

 Here is the updated version of the code that adds contextual information about each comment.
-Note that we need to check if its an "anonymous" comment when rendering the user name.
-For the posted date, we format the comment model's `created_at` timestamp:
+Note the check for "anonymous" comment when rendering the user name.
+For the posted date, the comment model's `created_at` timestamp is formatted to display in `YYYY-MM-DD` format:

 ```ruby
 # bot/slash_commands/retro_discuss.rb